Start planning your trip

 Authentic Edo period experience programs like the Ninja or Samurai Swordsmen Experiences are also available.
 Visitors can also enjoy year-round events, like ninja attractions, traditional performing arts, and performances of original plays.

-Those interested in an in-depth experience can join a tour that includes half a day at Edomura.
-Follow this link for details and to reserve: Nikko Day Tour offered by Klook
+Join a tour that includes half a day at Edomura: Nikko Day Tour offered by Klook

 Nikko Kanaya Hotel is a lodging that has been around since 1873.
 It is a prestigious hotel, too, as it was visited by Albert Einstein in 1922 and Helen Keller in 1937.
 Nikko Kanaya Hotel is Japan’s oldest existing classic resort hotel.